rust-lang/book/src/references-and-borrowing.md

 ## Dangling references

-In languages with pointers, it’s easy to crate a “dangling pointer” by freeing some memory while keeping around a pointer to that memory.
-In Rust, by contrast, the compiler guarantees that references will never be dangling: if we have a reference the something, the compiler will ensure that it will not go out of scope before the reference does.
+In languages with pointers, it’s easy to create a “dangling pointer” by freeing some memory while keeping around a pointer to that memory.
+In Rust, by contrast, the compiler guarantees that references will never be dangling: if we have a reference to something, the compiler will ensure that it will not go out of scope before the reference does.

 Let’s try to create a dangling reference: